-Only one penalty should be assessed as a result of any one occurrence (crash, exceeding maximum time, etc.) For example, if exceeding the maximum time contributes to an improper ending, the judges assess only one penalty (for exceeding maximum time).
-The same holds true if the competitor crashes the kite and can't relaunch in time to have a proper ending.
-However, if the competitor crashes, then recovers, then fails to end properly, two penalties are assessed.
+Only one penalty should be assessed as a result of any one occurrence (for example, exceeding maximum time).
+For instance, if exceeding the maximum time contributes to an improper ending, the judges assess only one penalty (for exceeding maximum time).